NLPH/NLPH/Hebrew_NLP_Resources.rst

 Treebanks
 ---------

-* `The Hebrew Treebank <http://www.mila.cs.technion.ac.il/resources_treebank.html>`_ - The Hebrew Treebank Version 2.0 contains 6500 hand-annotated sentences of news items from the MILA HaAretz Corpus, with full word segmentation and morpho-syntactic analysis.
+* `The Hebrew Treebank <http://www.mila.cs.technion.ac.il/resources_treebank.html>`_ {`GPLv3`_} - The Hebrew Treebank Version 2.0 contains 6500 hand-annotated sentences of news items from the MILA HaAretz Corpus, with full word segmentation and morpho-syntactic analysis.
 Morphological features that are not directly relevant for syntactic structures, like roots, templates and patterns, are not analyzed.
 This resource can be used freely for research purposes only.

 Embeddings
 ----------

-* `fastText pre-trained word vectors <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_ for Hebrew - Trained on `Wikipedia <https://www.wikipedia.org/>`_ using `fastText <https://github.com/facebookresearch/fastText>`_.
+* `fastText pre-trained word vectors <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_ for Hebrew {`CC-BY-SA 3.0`_} - Trained on `Wikipedia <https://www.wikipedia.org/>`_ using `fastText <https://github.com/facebookresearch/fastText>`_.
 Come in both the binary and text default formats of fastText: `binary+text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.zip>`_, `text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.vec>`_.
 In the text format, each line contain a word followed by its embedding; Each value is space separated; Words are ordered by their frequency in a descending order.
-Distributed under the `Creative Commons Attribution-Share-Alike License 3.0 <https://creativecommons.org/licenses/by-sa/3.0/>`_.